Momentric/Status/README.md

 ## Current Status: Busy

 ## Roadmap
-1. Update 1 existing design
-2. Release 6 new designs by September 25th
+1. Release 6 new designs by September 25th
-3. Update all designs to support Versa 3 & Sense by September 25th
+2. Update all designs to support Versa 3 & Sense by September 25th

 ## Latest Versions